Something I was doing

 That art might establish networks that can survive the dismantling of civil society calls to mind Etel Adnan’s recollection of a brief period during the turbulent 1960s when poetry functioned as “the only religion which has no gods and dogmas, no punishments, no threats, no hidden motivations, no commercial use, no police and no Vatican.
 It was a brotherhood open to women, men, trees and mountains.”1 If it seems hard to map this idyll—a fleeting one, even in the Lebanese-American writer’s experience—onto the culture of today, then we might at least borrow its faith in the possibility of art as providing a means of relating that cannot be instrumentalized by power.

 Adnan shared with Gego a commitment to the principle that art is a function of life, and an inalienable one.
-As the radical collective established by Gego in the small Venezuelan town in which she lived was called Arte y Vida (art and life), so Adnan writes that “my own writing was like my own breathing: something I was doing.”
+As the radical collective established in the small Venezuelan town in which Gego lived in the 1950s was called Arte y Vida (art and life), so Adnan writes that “my own writing was like my own breathing: something I was doing.”
 It can in violent times feel difficult to justify the practice of art, and even less the practice of criticism.
 But Gego’s work shows how it might be possible to understand the world—in both positive and negative terms—through the intricate webs (of money and power, but also sympathy and solidarity) that connect people.
 Moreover that it might be helpful to hold, as Adnan did, that the production of culture is not a secondary condition of our being but the practice that defines us individually and collectively.
 And something that we must reflect upon, as we must reflect upon our relations to others and the networks that define them.
 Because, in the words of another poet, “criticism is as inevitable as breathing.”2

 Notes